-The exceptional interest in porphyry-copper deposits, which for the last years have continued to be the subject of intensive and in-depth scientific research and geological studies, is primarily explained by the fact that they contain large copper and copper-molybdenum ores reserves, suitable for open-pit mining, which determines their primary importance in copper and molybdenum mining.
+The exceptional interest in porphyry-copper deposits, which for the last years have continued to be the subject of intensive and in-depth scientific research and geological studies, is primarily explained by the fact that they contain large copper and copper-molybdenum reserves, suitable for open-pit mining, which determines their primary importance in copper and molybdenum mining.
 As well known the copper sulfide ores must be concentrated before they can be economically transported and smelted.
-According to Schlesinger & Davenport (2011), the universal technique for concentration is froth flotation (Schlesinger & Davenport, 2011).
+According to Davenport and Schlesinger (2011), the universal technique for concentration is froth flotation (Davenport &Schlesinger, 2011).
 For copper beneficiation, flotation is the most conventional method that has been used since 1905 (Jena et al., 2022).
 Flotation, in fact, has allowed mining of the lean and complex ore bodies that would have otherwise been discarded as noneconomic overburdens (Fuerstenau et al., 2007).

 Copper concentrates typically contain around 30% of copper, but grades can range from 20 to above 40 per cent.
-International Copper Study Group reports that the copper concentrate can be processed pyrometallurgically in a smelter to produce matte or hydrometallurgically (pressure leaching) to produce pregnant leach solution, both products requiring further processing to copper metal obtain.
-In the hydrometallurgical route, copper is extracted from mainly low-grade oxide ores and some sulphide ores, through leaching (solvent extraction) and electrowinning (SX-EW process), (Assofermet, 2023).
-According to International Copper Study Group copper ores demand and copper concentrates production will undoubtedly continue to grow worldwide.
-Electric vehicles contain approximately four times more copper than conventional cars (Assofermet, 2023).

-Detailed study of estimating copper concentrates benchmark prices under dynamic market conditions by Díaz-Borrego et al., (2021) showed that copper concentrates are traded globally between mines, traders and smelters, constituting the current main source of refined copper (Borrego et al., 2021).
+International Copper Study Group reports that the copper concentrate can be processed pyrometallurgically in a smelter to produce matte or hydrometallurgically (pressure leaching) to produce pregnant leach solution, both products require further processing to copper metal obtain.
+In the hydrometallurgical route, copper is extracted from mainly low-grade oxide ores and some sulphide ores, through leaching (solvent extraction) and electrowinning (SX-EW process), (The World Copper Factbook, 2023).
+According to the International Copper Study Group copper ores demand and copper concentrates production will undoubtedly continue to grow worldwide.
+Electric vehicles contain approximately four times more copper than conventional cars (The World Copper Factbook, 2023).
+Detailed study of estimating copper concentrates benchmark prices under dynamic market conditions by Díaz-Borrego et al. (2021) showed that copper concentrates are traded globally between mines, traders and smelters, constituting the current main source of refined copper (Borrego et al., 2021).
 Concentrates are produced from copper sulphide ores, occurring naturally in different kinds of deposits, being porphyry deposits the most relevant ones (Borrego et al., 2021).
 Molybdenum and copper sulphide concentrates are the main source for obtaining one of the most expensive and rare metals of strategic importance - rhenium, which is irreplaceably used in aerospace technologies.

 Therefore, searching, validating and developing effective beneficiation technologies for copper recovery is a research focus for many scientists.
 Due to the depletion of high-grade copper sulphide deposits, the research interest has directed to copper oxide and mixed ore deposits recovery.
 The aim of this paper is to reports the results of characterize copper, pyrite and molybdenum concentrates obtained from sulphide copper ores processing, sulphide-oxide copper ores and oxide ores, in order to produce saleable concentrates quality.

-This article primarily includes the following elements: study of copper, pyrite and molybdenum concentrates from sulphide copper ore processing, study of copper and pyrite concentrates from sulphide-oxide copper ores processing and oxide ores productive solutions obtaining.
+This article primarily includes the following elements: study of copper, pyrite and molybdenum concentrates from sulphide-oxide copper ores processing and oxide ores processing and oxide ores processing and oxide ores productive solutions obtaining.